sbhacks-org/sbhacksvi-site/README.md

 This is the website for SB Hacks IV

 ## Instructions for installation and start up
+ - This will not run without a .env file which I will give you
  - Install nodejs
  - git clone this repo
  - npm install inside the directory with package.json